SimonDdraig/labs/billing/README.md

     - **general-header**
       - This represents a file that contains header/introduction text for a feature of a service
       - It does not have any Column or Keyword values as does not require conditional logic to be used
+      - It is always included as general advice
     - ***cccccc*-header**
       - This represents content to describe a feature (typically the *ccccc*) of the service
       - Can be used either GENERAL-ly or with conditional logic